Gorgeous (Kanye West song): Reception

-Marketing
+Promotion

 The song was also featured during the third scene of Runaway, a 35-minute music video directed by West set to music from My Beautiful Dark Twisted Fantasy.
 The song plays during the scene where Selita Ebanks' character inspects around the garden, interacting with the animals and plants, while Kanye watches her from inside.
 Cudi and West performed the song together at the SXSW musical festival.
 During the 2011 Lollapalooza festival in Chile, "Gorgeous" was featured on the setlist.
 West also performed an a cappella version of the song during a concert in New York City.
 A case of pre-release promotion was exhibited when West, performed a freestyle of the song on Hot 97.
 The lyrics from the freestyle later became "Gorgeous".
 West performed the freestyle alongside Pusha T, a rapper signed to his GOOD Music Label.
 In Ice-T's 2012 movie Something from Nothing: The Art of Rap, West rapped his verses from the song as a cappella.

 Commercial performance

 The song charted at 23 on the US Billboard Bubbling Under Hot 100 Singles chart upon the release of My Beautiful Dark Twisted Fantasy, however it only spent one week on that chart.
-The song also made an appearance on the South Korean Gaon Chart at 86.

-On August 10, 2018, the song was certified Gold in the United States by the RIAA.
+The song also charted on the South Korean Gaon Chart, at number 86, and charted at number 38 on the R&B/Hip-Hop Digital Song Sales chart.
+On August 10, 2018, the song was certified Gold in the United States by the Recording Industry Association of America (RIAA) for equivalent sales of 1,000,000 units in the country.
+The song was additionally certified Silver by the British Phonographic Industry (BPI) for equivalent sales of 200,000 units in the United Kingdom.